NarmyOnDiscord/languages/README.md

 # Work in Progress
 This repo is still in work and not finished yet.
-YEEET

 # Xino | Translations